wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 In the code samples above, we have implemented two functions: one to retrieve your Webhose API key from a local file (through function `read_webhose_key()`), and another to issue a query to the Webhose API and return results (`run_query()`).
 Below, we discuss how both of the functions work.

 ### `read_webhose_key()` -- Reading the Webhose API Key
+The `read_webhose_key()` function reads in your Webhose API key from a file called `webhose.key`.
+This file should be located in your Django project's root directory, **not Rango's directory** (i.e. `<workspace>/tango_with_django_project/`).
+We have created this function as it allows you to separate your private API key from the code that utilises it.
+This is advantageous in scenarios where code is shared publicly (i.e. on GitHub) -- you don't want people using your API key!

+You should create the `webhose.key` file now.
+Take the Webhose API key you copied earlier, and save it into the file `<workspace/tango_with_django_project/webhose.key>`.
+The key should be the only contents of the file -- nothing else should exist within it.
+Avoid committing the file to your GitHub repository by updating your repository's `.gitignore` file to exclude any files with a `.key` extension by adding the line `*.key`.
+This way, your key is only stored locally, and cannot be committed to your remote Git repository by accident.

+T> ### Keys
+T> Keep them secret, keep them safe!

 ### `run_query()` -- Executing the Query
+The `run_query()` function takes two parameters: `search_terms`, a string representing a user's query; and `size`, an [optional parameter](http://www.diveintopython.net/power_of_introspection/optional_arguments.html), set to a default of `10`.
+This second parameter allows us to control the number of results to return from the Webhose API.
+Given these parameters, the function then communicates with the Webhose API, and returns a series of Python dictionaries within a list, with each dictionary representing an individual result -- consisting of a result `title`, `link` and `summary`.
+The inline commentary in the function definitions above (for both Python 2.7.x and Python 3) explain what's happening at each stage -- check out the commentary further to increase your understanding of what is going on.

+To summarise, the logic of `run_query()` can be broadly split into seven main tasks, which are explained below.

+* First, the function obtains the Webhose API key by calling the `read_webhose_key()` function.
+* The function then correctly formats the query string to be sent to the API.
+This is done by [*URL endcoding*](https://en.wikipedia.org/wiki/Percent-encoding) the string, converting special characters such as spaces to a format that can be understood by Web servers and browsers.
+As an example, the space character `' '` is converted to `%20`.
+* The complete URL for the Webhose API call is then constructed by concatenating the URL encoded `search_terms` string and `size` parameters -- as well as your Webhose API key -- together into a series of [querystring](https://en.wikipedia.org/wiki/Query_string) arguments as dictated by the [Webhose API documentation](https://webhose.io/documentation).
+* We then connect to the Webhose API using the Python `urllib2` (for Python 2.7.x) or `urllib` modules.
+The string response from the server is then saved in the variable `response`.
+* This response is then converted to a Python dictionary object using the Python `json` library.
+* The dictionary is then iterated over, with each result returned from the Webhose API saved to the `results` list as a dictionary, consisting of `title`, `link` and `summary` key/value pairings.
+* The `results` list is then returned by the function.

+I> ### Exploring API Options
+I> When starting off with a new API, it's always a good idea to explore the provided documentation to see what options you can play with.
+We recommend exploring the [Webhose API documentation](https://webhose.io/documentation) and play around with some of the options that you can vary.

+X> ### Exercises
+X> Extend your `bing_search.py` module so that it can be run independently, i.e. running `python bing_search.py` from your terminal or Command Prompt.
+Specifically, you should implement functionality that:
+X>
+X> - prompts the the user to enter a query, i.e. use `raw_input()`; and X> - issues the query via `run_query()`, and prints the results.

+T> ### Hint
+T> You've already done this in your population script for Rango!
+Try following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#Main) to make everything look the part by adding a `main()` function, and calling whatever you need to from there.
+You should also make use of the following line -- if you aren't sure what this line means, [have a look online for an answer](http://stackoverflow.com/questions/419163/what-does-if-name-main-do).
+T>
+T> {lang="python",linenos=off}
+T>		if __name__ == '__main__':
+T>		    main()
+T>
+T> Using this line will ensure that you can run your module independently of anything else -- yet still include the module within another Python program (i.e. your Django project) and not have code automatically executed when you `import`.

 ## Putting Search into Rango